 - Compose new posts and post them to Hackerspace

 - Share posts and comments from kinja blogs to Hackerspace:

 Open Threads continue in the vein as the old #openthread tag in the pre-kinja era.
 Feel free to comment about anything on our Friday open threads, hosted by volunteer authors.
 Fridays are special since the open thread is shared between Lifehacker and Hackerspace and is our primary means of getting a piece of the bigger audience.
 If you had a comment go nowhere one Friday, you might try reposting it on Friday where thousands of more people will be looking at it.

 Open Threads are generally posted around 9am EST. The will have the tag “Open Thread” and the latest can be found here.

-The best place to ask a general question or to get in contact with admins would be Open Thread posts (section 6).
+The best place to ask a general question or to get in contact with admins would be at our email: email@example.com

 The Hackerspace active author list is changing as people have more or less time as real life intervenes with this silly place.
-We do keep a list outside of kinja for email contact between admins.
 The easiest and recommended way to find a user is by commenting on one of their posts or replying to one of their comments.
 That comment would always go to their kinja inbox and they would presumably see it.
-If that doesn’t work, you can reach our active admins via twitter (same usernames as kinja).
+If that doesn’t work, you can reach our active admins via twitter (same usernames as kinja except for teapot).

 Our admins are: